alireza97d/Todo-List-App/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More

+To learn more about json-server, take a look at the following resources:

+- [json-server Repository](https://github.com/typicode/json-server) - learn about json-server (full fake REST API).

 To learn more about Next.js, take a look at the following resources: